RISKY PURSUIT IS HERE!

 Articles

 RISKY PURSUIT went on a blog tour.
-Here are some articles I wrote for the tour.
+Here are articles I wrote for the tour.

 1.Aggie Mundeen, my rom-com mystery series character, grumbles about my new character, Decker Savage: Aggie Grumbles

-3. Changing from Writing Rom-Com Mysteries to Young Adult crossover mystery/thriller/suspense?
-Changing Genres
+3. Changing from Writing Rom-Com Mysteries to Adult-YA crossover suspense/thriller?

 _________________